Setting Up a Business in Dubai: A Step-by-Step Guide for 2025

 Partnership Company

 Businesses that have two or more individuals co-owning a business mutually agree to share profits and losses based on a mutually agreed-upon ratio.
-There are two common types of partnerships as General Partnerships or Limited Partnerships, each with its own legal responsibilities.
+There are two common types of partnerships: General Partnerships and Limited Partnerships, each with its own legal responsibilities.

 Private Shareholding Company